 Just as the demons were about to pounce on the Amrit, Lord Vishnu grabbed both Dhanwantri and Amrit and hid them inside a Shiva Linga.
 The angered demons tried to break the Linga, but when they touched it bright light emanated.
 This scared the demons and they fled from the place.

-Legend of Ravana and Shiva Linga
+What is the legend of Ravana and Shiva Linga?

 The demon King Ravana did severe penance and even cut off his heads to please Lord Shiva.
 Moved by his sacrifice, Lord Shiva offered several boons, and Ravana requested that Lord Shiva come to Lanka.
 The Lord accepted and instructed Ravana to carry his Shiva Linga and warned him not to keep it down anywhere till he reached his destination.